Keyboard shortcuts

 Creating a new project

 Before being able to upload new versions to AuditHub and launch jobs from the CLI it is necessary to create a project from the UI.
+For the first version of the project generate at least some Picus files with midnight-extractor and pack them into a ZIP file.

 # For example, generate some Picus files for the equality instructions

-cargo run --release -- --chip native --type native equality
+midnight-extractor --chip native --type native equality

 zip -r picus_files.zip picus_files